Thoughts on Stress Free Living:

-The Stress Monitoring Diary
+The Stress Level Test – Free Monitoring Diary

 Unfortunately, if you find yourself on a sinking ship, or trying to escape from a house fire, or lost in the wilderness or one of any number of genuinely life threatening situations then it is not at all helpful if your attention narrows.
 Narrowed attention limits your options, it prevents you from seeing possible solutions and it pushes you to fix on one solution and then stick with it even if it proves to be unworkable.
 Evidence from numerous studies as well as the practical experience of many stress busting experts has taught us that when stress rises fighting the tendency to narrow attention is very worthwhile.
 It keeps options open longer; it contributes to active problem solving and it generates more creative outcomes.

 Our first problem is that we don’t always appreciate how much stress we are under.
 We have become used to stress and can just absorb more and more until we just crumble and admit enough is enough.

-The Stress Monitoring Diary is a tool you can use to recognise when you are straying into dangerous amounts of stress and the list of do’s and don’ts are life savers.
+The Stress Level Test – Free Monitoring Diary is a tool you can use to recognise when you are straying into dangerous amounts of stress and the list of do’s and don’ts are life savers.
 In the area of the Stress Monitoring Diary labelled Do’s make a list of things you know are great stress busters for you.
 It might include things like; take a bath, talk to a friend, go for a walk, watch a DVD, take some time alone, cook a meal, listen to music, take a massage, go to a gym or take a run, make a list, stand back from things, exercise, have sex.
 It is your list so you can put on there anything you want.
 This is a list of things you do that always reduce your stress levels and anything that works for you is fair game.